mph-/lcapy/doc/tutorials.rst

 .. image:: examples/tutorials/discretetime/filter1.png
    :width: 9cm

-This can be described by the nestlist:
+This can be described by the netlist:

 .. literalinclude:: examples/tutorials/discretetime/filter1.sch